vircon32/ConsoleSoftware/Readme.md

 # Vircon32: Console software

-This is a general repository containing all Vircon32 sources for any software running on the console itself.
+This is a general repository containing sources for all "official" console software, written by the Vircon32 creator.
+These projects have been written following a clear structure and using many comments.
+That way they can serve as practical examples for anyone wanting to learn how to create games for Vircon32.

-This includes:
+This includes any software running on the console itself:
 - Games
 - Demos
 - Tutorials and examples